ckdevrel/AppIntroAnimation/README.md

 <a href='https://ko-fi.com/A302HW7' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi4.png?v=f' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

 # AppIntroAnimation
-AppIntroAnimation is a set of code snippets to make cool intro screen for your app with special Image Translation and Transformation animation effects.
-It is very easy to use and customize without adding third party library integrations.
+AppIntroAnimation is an library to make cool intro screen for your app with special Image Translation and Transformation animation effects.
+It is very easy to use, highly customizable without adding third party library integrations.

  Demo I |      Demo II
 -------- | ---